ceolin/zephyr/doc/services/pm/device_runtime.rst

 situation will not be the same if suspension involves sending packets through a slow bus.
 For this reason the device drivers can also make use of the :c:func:`pm_device_runtime_put_async` function.
 This function will schedule the suspend operation, again, if device is no longer used.

-The suspension will then be carried out when the system work queue gets the chance to run.
-The sequence diagram shown below illustrates this scenario.
+By default, the operation is offloaded to the PM subsystem’s work queue.
+However, applications can configure the runtime PM to use the system work queue instead selecting :kconfig:option:`CONFIG_PM_DEVICE_RUNTIME_USE_SYSTEM_WQ`.
+This choice comes with a caveat: when using the system work queue, device drivers must not perform any blocking operations during suspend, as this could stall the system work queue.
+If blocking behavior is needed—for example, accessing a slow peripheral or waiting on a bus transaction—the PM subsystem work queue must be used to avoid impacting system responsiveness.

+For targets with constrained resources that do not need asynchronous operations, this functionality can be disabled altogether by de-selecting :kconfig:option:`PM_DEVICE_RUNTIME_ASYNC`, reducing memory usage and system complexity.

 .. figure:: images/devr-async-ops.svg